Francisco Bustamante

 Francisco Bustamante (born December 29, 1963) is a Filipino professional pool player from Tarlac, Central Luzon and the 2010 World Nine-ball Champion, nicknamed "Django", after the lead character of the 1966 film of the same name, and sometimes also called "Bustie", especially in the United States.
-Bustamante has won over 70 International titles.
+Bustamante has won over 100 international titles and is considered one of the greatest pool players of all time.

 Early life

 Bustamante is the youngest of eight siblings.
 He picked up the nickname "Django" because his character and his appearance with a cigarette in his mouth was reminiscent of the movie character of that name.
 His father made a living through building toilets and planting rice, and Bustamante also worked in these activities.
 He began working in his sister's pool hall, racking and spotting balls on the tables, and practising alone on the tables after the hall had closed.

 Bustamante never completed high school and concentrated on pocket billiards from 10 years of age.
 After some success in the Philippines, Bustamante moved to Germany where he stayed for over ten years, competing in a number of tournaments in Europe.